 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since the browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.

 If users disable cookies in their browser:

 We do not sell, trade, or otherwise, transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.
+We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect our or others’ rights, property, or safety.